meganbontrager/meganbontrager.github.io/04_join.md

 If you are interested in joining the lab, please read the information below and then get in touch via email (m.bontrager [at] utoronto [dot] ca).
 Prospective grad students and postdocs: please include an explanation of why my group is a good fit for your research interests (I am unlikely to reply to emails that don't address this).
 <br>

-Work in the lab focuses on drivers of local adaptation and geographic range limits, in western North American systems as well as systems local to Toronto (TBD!).
+Work in the lab focuses on drivers of local adaptation and geographic range limits, in western North American systems as well as systems local to Toronto.
 The lab is set up for field, greenhouse, and growth chamber experiments.
 These approaches can be complemented with data synthesis and genomic tools (in collaboration with the strong plant genomics groups here at U of T).
 <br>

 Our group values diversity and community.
 We work to actively create an environment where everyone feels supported to be curious, learn new skills, and do projects that they are excited about.
 I am very happy to hear from students and researchers who are members of groups that have not historically been supported/included in academic science.